gmlincoln/class-15/README.md

 * Basic Python data types: `int`, `str`, `list`
 * `print()` function and simple expressions

-If not, spend 10–15 minutes quickly reviewing these.

 ## 3. What is a loop?